 XSPI Short Volume

-NEOS Boosted S&P 500 High Income ETF (XSPI) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $8.2M, listed on NASDAQ, carrying a beta of 0.00 to the broader market.
-The NEOS Boosted S&P 500 High Income ETF (the “Fund”) seeks to boost performance by generating high monthly income in a tax efficient manner with the potential for enhanced equity appreciation in rising markets.
+NEOS Boosted S&P 500 High Income ETF (XSPI) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $8.1M, listed on NASDAQ, carrying a beta of 1.08 to the broader market.
+The NEOS Boosted S&P 500 High Income ETF (XSPI) is engineered to optimize investor outcomes.
 Led by Oktay Kavrak, public since 2026-02-03.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.